dvschakradhar/git-module/README.md

 # git-module
-A sample repository to explore git
+A sample repository to explore git.
+{
+    Editor: Tarun
+}